amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-howitworks-sql-editor-start

-The **SQL Segment Editor** is an optional interface that allows you to build an attribute profile using Presto SQL.
+The **Segment Editor** is an optional interface that allows you to build an attribute profile using Presto SQL.
 Start with a ``SELECT`` statement that returns the Amperity ID, and then apply a series of ``WHERE`` statements to define one (or more) attribute groups that match specific conditions and values.

 .. segments-howitworks-sql-editor-end

 .. segments-howitworks-sql-editor-requirements-start

-There **SQL Segment Editor** has the following requirements:
+There **Segment Editor** has the following requirements:

 #.
 The *only* field that can be returned by the ``SELECT`` statement is **amperity_id**.
 #.
 All conditions and values must be contained within a ``WHERE`` clause.